dataminr/react-components/docs/table.md

             required: true
             description: A custom function to be called when a row is clicked

-    selectedRowIndex
+    selectedRowPredicate
-        type: number
+        type: object
         required: false
-        description: Adds a row-selected class to the matching row index
+        description: Adds a row-selected class to any row matching the predicate

     noResultsText
         type: string